-Don’t pretend you know more than you do, just be yourself.
 Here is another great video which you can use pre-audition to help your confidence:

 At the end of the day it’s your audition.
 Do whatever helps you.
 For some that means running lines and talking with the casting director, for others that means diving straight into the scene.
 Find your own audition process.

 It’s not just about your acting